AlbertSouza1/dotnet-blog-api/README.md

-## .NET Blog API - A project created to practice what I learned in balta.io Fundamentos do ASP.NET 6 course
+## .NET Blog API - A project created to practice what I learned in balta.io "Fundamentos do ASP.NET" course

 ### About the project
 The project is an API that manages some crucial data for a modern blog: users, posts and categories.
 It has a series of endpoints to handle the blog data, allowing us to create, read, update and delete data from database.